 Detailed list of property seized in Trump FBI search released

-West Palm Beach, Florida — The detailed list of the property seized during the FBI's search at former President Donald Trump's South Florida residence last month has been released, a day after U.S. District Judge Aileen Cannon ordered its release.
+West Palm Beach, Florida — The detailed list of the property seized during the FBI's search at former President Donald Trump's South Florida residence last month has been released, a day after U.S. District Judge Aileen Cannon's order to do so.

 The Department of Justice told the court that investigators have already looked at the seized records and said the criminal investigation is ongoing and active.